mykolav/use-named-args-fs/README.md

-# Use named arguments for invocations of methods with multiple parameters of the same type.
+# Use named arguments for invocations of methods with multiple parameters of the same type

 ## Motivation